bids-standard/pybids-reports/README.md

 ## License

 `pybids-reports` is licensed under the terms of the MIT license.

 See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

 All trademarks referenced herein are property of their respective holders.

-Copyright (c) 2016--, PyBIDS developers, Planet Earth